jimzezz/draggy/README.md

 ---
 Note.
-This is fork of https://github.com/dy/draggy with some fixes.
+This is a fork of https://github.com/dy/draggy with some fixes.
 It is only used by Jokersystemet for legacy reasons.
 ---